WizzWriters/Octasm/README.md

 ## Install and run the assembler

-Assuming you have Ocaml environment set up with [dune](https://github.com/ocaml/dune?tab=readme-ov-file#installation-1) and [menhir](https://gallium.inria.fr/~fpottier/menhir/) packages installed and you cloned this repository, all you have to do is run:
+Assuming you have Ocaml environment set up with [dune](https://github.com/ocaml/dune?tab=readme-ov-file#installation-1) and [menhir](https://gallium.inria.fr/~fpottier/menhir/) packages installed, all you have to do is run these two commands in the root directory of this repository:

 ```
 $ dune build